JacksonBowe/sst-examples/python-monorepo/README.md

 ### Key Features

 -   **Monorepo** architecture with multiple Python Lambda functions
--   Used **Python UV** for managing dependencies across functions
+-   Uses **Python UV** for managing dependencies across functions
 -   **Lambda Layers** are used for external libraries, as the default bundling behavior is disabled for Python functions
 -   Works for both **local development** and **deployed environments**

 ### Disclaimer

 This template disables the default bundling behavior on Python functions.
-WHen external libraries are needed, **Lambda Layers** are utilized to package dependencies.
+When external libraries are needed, **Lambda Layers** are utilized to package dependencies.

 ---